 In the Jewish tradition, there are two Jerusalems—heavenly Jerusalem and earthly Jerusalem.
 And never the twain shall meet.

 “Jerusalem of Gold” has become Israel’s unofficial anthem.
-In the 51 years since the 6 Day War, the two Jerusalems have existed side-by-side.
+(Check out 400 rock musicians playing it at the walls of the Old City in the 2022 Rock on the Walls ) In the 56 years since the 6 Day War, the two Jerusalems have existed side-by-side.
 Well, one on top of the other.
 Physical Jerusalem, where people work and play and pray; and super-physical Jerusalem, where the longing for an unattainable ultimate is as real and undefinable as it has always been.

 To tell you the truth, I don’t know how to deal with that.
 I’m as bewildered by this untenable reality coexisting with this impossible super-reality as I was when I came to Jerusalem 50 years ago.

 As you’re driving to work, you pass the Temple Mount.
-If you’re Jewish or Muslim or Christian, you wave to God.
+If you’re Jewish or Muslim or Christian, you can wave to God.
 Do you get that?
 All three monotheistic religions believe that God–in one sense or another–resides there.
 It’s where the cosmic meets the profane.
-That creates the vibrations – and the beauty – that are so uniquely my Jerusalem.
+That creates vibrations, and the beauty that is so uniquely my Jerusalem.

 Other SoTWs about Jerusalem: